-This paper looks at the potential hydrological impacts of filling the reservoir with an emphasis on impacts that will immediately occur during the first year of commissioning.
-NB: All estimates are for an average water year and commissioning of turbines at the normal minimum operating level.
-[4]
+This document describes the potential hydrological impacts of filling the reservoir with an emphasis on impacts that will immediately occur during the first year of commissioning.
+N.B.: All estimates are for an average water year and commissioning of turbines at the exceptional minimum operating level.